calebmackdavenport/Cursor/README.md

 - Navigate to executable's directory
 - Run "Cursor" to get a list of commands

-- To output a response to a file, simply use ">"
-- Cursor position > Position.csv
+- To output a response to a file, simply use ">" (ex: Cursor position > Position.csv)